SEAN: Last week of the month, and we have a few interesting tidbits from around the mangasphere.

 MICHELLE: I’m actually interested to read this too, after the intrigued reactions volume one received ’round these parts.

-MELINDA: As you probably know, I quite enjoyed volume one of Blood Lad—much more than Sean did.
+MJ: As you probably know, I quite enjoyed volume one of Blood Lad—much more than Sean did.
 So I’m definitely looking forward to digging into the second volume.

 SEAN: Durarara!! hits the 2nd arc, called the Saika arc.
 Something is going around slashing people in Ikebukuro!
 Who is it, and what do they have to do with our heroes?